 NSW State Heritage Register Criteria ERM Assessment Significance Integrity As noted above and in Section 4.2.2.1 there is very little archival information available regarding the former Williamtown Public School and its original design details are unknown.
 It does appear to have undergone considerable modifications over the years to ensure its modern usability therefore its integrity is considered low.
 Condition Since its closure in 2008 the former Williamtown Public School has remained unused and has degraded considerably over time.
 The school buildings have also been subject to vandalism.
 The condition of the school is considered to be poor.

-Villiamtown Public School does not satisfy any of the criteria for nomination to the state or local heritage register.
-It should be no It to save this school prior to its closure in 2008.
-As such, the school may have retained some importance to the local community
+Conclusion: the former Williamtown Public School does not satisfy any of the criteria for nomination to the state or local heritage register.
+It should be noted however, that the local community fought to save this school prior to its closure in 2008.
+As such, the school may have retained some importance to the local community.